 What other uses can I give my keywords to improve my SEO?

 Apart from ranking, you can use your keywords to organize your site.
-After all, a site architecture is the base of the navigation of your site as well.
+After all, site architecture is the basis of navigation as well.